sawyerwatts/Checklists/app/webApi.md

 Some of these would generally be best implemented in the API gateway, but they aren't there, then implementing them in the request pipeline would be a good

-- At ends of request pipeline, def want to log things like
-    - Host URL
+- Ensure these are logged
+    - Request received timestamp
-    - Request verb and URL
+    - Request verb
+    - Request host name
+    - Request path
+    - Request client IP
+    - Request client identity (if using auth)
+    - Response sent timestamp
+    - Response latency
+    - Response status code
+    - If 500, content body
 - Trace UUID is nice, esp when added to logging scope very early
 - Authentication and authorization (API key, JWT, etc)
     - Prob want to add user ID to logging scope